stefanfreitag/s3_yum_repository/README.md

 });
 ```

 ### Policy Statements

-* Allow access to the objects in the bucket
+Two policy statements are set up to allow access to the bucket content from a specific
-* Restrict access to specific source IP
+IP address (e.g. the one I got from my ISP).
+The first one defines who is allowed to read objects (in our case e.g. the RPM files)

 ```javascript
 const bucketContentStatement = new PolicyStatement({